 Use of carpet and fabric re-fresheners and room deodorizers can be helpful, but don’t try to use them to mask a dirty home.
 It won’t work, and the practice is tacky.

-If your carpet is too far-gone or it gets dirty too quickly leaving an unpleasant appearance and smell, perhaps you should consider installing stone, tile, wood, bamboo, cork, or laminate flooring.
+If your carpet is too far-gone or gets dirty too quickly leaving an unpleasant appearance and smell, perhaps you should consider installing stone, tile, wood, bamboo, cork, or laminate flooring.
 This investment would eliminate a major source of odors and germs, greatly improve your home’s appearance, and increase its value.

 6. Bring Nature Inside & Just Breath

 Houseplants bring a feeling of nature and peacefulness into your home.
 Plants that get a lot of natural light absorb carbon dioxide and release oxygen through a process called photosynthesis.
-Plants in low light areas don’t do this as well.
+Plants in low-light areas don’t do this as well.
 We, of course, take in oxygen and expel carbon dioxide.
 So plants can act like natural air purifiers.

 Tropical plants do particularly well in bathrooms that get a lot of sunlight.
 They like the humidity that showers and baths create.